Digital Syllabus Design

 Gauging Student Knowledge of the Course Syllabus

-When deploying your syllabus to your class, consider polling your students on their smartphones, tablets, and laptops to gauge their knowledge of the course syllabus using these free polling tools:
+When deploying your syllabus to your class, consider polling your students on their smartphones, tablets, and laptops to gauge their knowledge of the course syllabus using these polling tools:

 Creating a Syllabus Overview Video